-Typically, out-of-court restructurings are the product of fluid and multi-faceted negotiations between a company and its primary stakeholders and their advisers.
-There are no strict frameworks or rules for out-of-court restructurings.
-The lack of a formal framework gives parties flexibility and freedom to negotiate multi-party agreements and creative solutions.
+Typically, out-of-court restructurings are the product of fluid and multi-faceted negotiations between a company, primary stakeholders and their advisers.
+There are no strict frameworks or rules.
+The lack of a formal framework encourages multi-party agreements and creative solutions.

 An out-of-court restructuring is typically a strategic option for companies that seek solely to restructure funded debt on their balance sheets (a "balance sheet restructuring" as opposed to an "operational restructuring").
 Obtaining unanimous approval on restructuring terms from diverse and unorganised creditor constituencies is usually extremely difficult or impossible.
-For that reason, the rights of diverse general unsecured creditors, including contract counterparties, employees, trade creditors and the like, are most often left unimpaired in an out-of-court restructuring.
-In addition, securities laws can complicate a restructuring process for companies with publicly traded debt.
+For that reason, the rights of diverse general unsecured creditors, including contract counterparties, employees, trade creditors, etc, are most often left unimpaired in an out-of-court restructuring.
+Additionally, securities laws can complicate a restructuring process for companies with publicly traded debt.
 It follows that balance sheet restructurings based on negotiated agreements with organised, sophisticated financial creditors predominate in out-of-court restructurings.